jrroosevelt/VS2PCG/VS2PCG_glossary.md

 Q: What about a power like \* Nova's \*  **Stellar Flare** or Green Goblin's **Pumpkin Bomb**?
 Can I stun and wound a Hidden character with a power like that?

 A: The short answer is "yes."
+To explain further...

-Typically you cannot *attack* a Hidden character (with some exceptions like Devil Slayer and Mr. Black).
-However, because you can target a hidden character with Super Powers (unless the power specifies Face-Up characters), you can strike them.
+Typically you cannot *attack* a face-down character (with some exceptions like Devil Slayer and Mr. Black).
+However, because you can target a Hidden character with Super Powers (unless the power specifies Face-Up characters), you can strike them.
 Compare the ATK of the character striking to the DEF of the hidden character.
 If it equals or exceeds, the character moves from Hidden to Stunned and gains a wound.

-**Note:** If the character is Stunned, you could still technically target them.
+**Note:** If the character is Stunned, you could still technically target them with a super power.
 However, you cannot stun a stunned character, so the strike would really do nothing in that instance.

 This is one reason why card orientation is key in distinguishing Hidden (normal) from Stunned (exhausted) characters.